Emberflurry/PFAS_wrangling/README.md

   - Renamed long auto-generated question labels to more concise variable names where needed.
 - [ ] **Basic data cleaning**
   - Removed test responses / incomplete pilot responses (Grady Welsh, for some questions, including rankings).
+  - Several entries were marked as Gender: Female when all interviewees were Male (simple manual conversion to Male)
   - Fixed obvious text inconsistencies (ie Zone 6 is really Zone F, to standardized format).
 - [ ] **Recoding / derived variables**
   - Created binary or categorical variables (e.g., Yes/No awareness, age groupings, etc.).